kylead10/Inventory-manager/README.md

-This is a vproject that manages a supermarket inventory.
+This is a project that manages a supermarket inventory.